The Evangelism, mission and training department is responsible for:

 Training clergy, our top priority

-On the other hand, since a pastor can be in charge of more than four congregation on the average; the Catechists (sub-pastors) play a central pastoral role in the running of each individual grass-root congregations.
+On the other hand, since a pastor can be in charge of more than four congregations; the Catechists (sub-pastors) play a central pastoral role in the running of each individual grass-root congregation.
 Some of our catechists are in charge of a congregation of more than 150 members, with multiple choirs, homecells and prayer groups.
-Not only are they responsible for delivering sermons almost each Sunday; they do other pastoral work such as conducting baptism, confirmation and marriage classes which underlines the urgency of providing them with a basic level of theological, leadership and missiological training.
-If not, our hope for a spiritual, a holistic growth of our Diocese and the reality of attaining the great commission with reaching the un reached will be always challenged.
+Not only are they responsible for delivering sermons almost each Sunday; they do other pastoral work such as conducting baptism,s confirmation and marriage classes which underlines the urgency of providing them with a basic level of theological, leadership and missiological training.
+If not, our hope for spiritual and holistic growth of our Diocese and the reality of attaining the great commission with reaching the un reached will always be a challenge.

 The Anglican Church – Kigali Diocese